Transient tic disorderTic - transient tic disorder

 - An overwhelming urge to make the movement

 The tics often look like nervous behavior.
-Tics appear to get worse with stress and do not occur during sleep.
+Tics appear to get worse with stress.
+They do not occur during sleep.

 Sounds may also occur, such as:

 The health care provider will consider physical causes of transient tic disorder before making a diagnosis.